Provost Diversity Initiatives

 Mentoring program for diverse faculty

-The MSU Bear-Up, Mentoring Program for Diverse Faculty is designed to continue to foster collaboration among the junior and senior faculty during the tenure track process.
+Bear Bridge is designed to continue to foster collaboration among the junior and senior faculty during the tenure track process.
 This program envisions to strengthen a sense of community in our campus.
-Bear-Up has as a priority to provide resources and development opportunities for the mentees to obtain their academic accomplishment as well as career satisfaction while networking with other colleagues.
+Bear Bridge has as a priority to provide resources and development opportunities for the mentees to obtain their academic accomplishment as well as career satisfaction while networking with other colleagues.
 This program intents to serve as a supplement for any existing formal or informal mentoring within colleges and departments.
 For more information, please contact Judith Martínez, Ph.D.

 Scholar 2 Scholar program